autometrics-dev/autometrics-py/README.md

 Configure the crate that autometrics will use to produce metrics by using one of the following feature flags:

 - `opentelemetry` - (enabled by default, can also be explicitly set using the AUTOMETRICS_TRACKER="OPEN_TELEMETERY" env var) uses
-- `prometheus` -(using the AUTOMETRICS_TRACKER env var set to "PROMETHEUS")
+- `prometheus` - (using the AUTOMETRICS_TRACKER env var set to "PROMETHEUS")

 ## Identifying commits that introduced problems

-> This follows the method outlined in [Exposing the software version to Prometheus](https://www.robustperception.io/exposing-the-software-version-to-prometheus/).
+> **NOTE** - As of writing, `build_info` will not work correctly when using the default tracker (`AUTOMETRICS_TRACKER=OPEN_TELEMETRY`).
+> This will be fixed once the following PR is merged on the opentelemetry-python project: https://github.com/open-telemetry/opentelemetry-python/pull/3306
+>
+> autometrics-py will track support for build_info using the OpenTelemetry tracker via #38

 Autometrics makes it easy to identify if a specific version or commit introduced errors or increased latencies.

 It uses a separate metric (`build_info`) to track the version and, optionally, git commit of your service.
 It then writes queries that group metrics by the `version` and `commit` labels so you can spot correlations between those and potential issues.

 The `version` is read from the `AUTOMETRICS_VERSION` environment variable, and the `commit` value uses the environment variable `AUTOMETRICS_COMMIT`.

+This follows the method outlined in [Exposing the software version to Prometheus](https://www.robustperception.io/exposing-the-software-version-to-prometheus/).

 ## Development of the package